 9 Great Exercises to Do Getting In or Out of Bed

-When you are struggling with obesity or are highly overweight, it can be difficult to know just where to start in terms of exercise.
-It is important not to overdo it when first getting started on being physically active in order to avoid injury or overexertion.
+When you are struggling with obesity or are highly overweight, it can be difficult to know where to start regarding exercise.
+It is important not to overdo it before starting to be physically active to avoid injury or overexertion.

-Since we all get in and out of bed every day, why not fit your exercise routine in with something that you do on such a regular basis?
-Here are 9 great exercises that you can do at home, possibly with no equipment, that will help to improve your overall health and well-being.
+Since we all get in and out of bed every day, why not fit your exercise routine in with something that you do on a regular basis?
+Here are 9 great exercises you can do at home, possibly with no equipment, that will help to improve your overall health and well-being.

 1. Bedside Crunches

-This exercise is quite simple and is done before you even get out of bed.
+This simple exercise is done before you even get out of bed.
 Simply follow these steps: